stevewoolcock/AssetManager/README.md

 	* XML
 	* Name/value pairs
 	* Adobe Pixel Blender Shaders
-* Support for XML formatted asset lists
 * Easily extendable with custom plugins to support any format
+* Suitable for use in both small projects and large enterprise level projects

 ## Quick API Examples